-Those wondering what to do in Houston soon realise that a wide range of events are at at their disposal, which means there’s always something exciting to complement your time exploring the city.
+Those wondering what to do in Houston soon realize that a wide range of events are at their disposal, which means there’s always something exciting to complement your time exploring the city.

 Read Next: Want to know how to combine all of these great activities into a long weekend in Houston?
 Check out our post on the best Houston itinerary!

 Table of Contents

 - The Best Things to Do in Houston, Texas

 - 3) NASA Johnson Space Center Houston

 - 5) The Houston Livestock Show